-The beach at Hoylake is a long and sandy, and backed by a sea wall and promenade, with plenty of (free) roadside parking available.
+The beach at Hoylake (above) is long and sandy, and backed by a sea wall and promenade with plenty of (free) roadside parking available.
 Access to the shore is down a slipway and dogs are allowed at all times.
 About a mile further east is Meols Beach (bottom photo), which has a margin of sand at the top and plenty of wet sand and patches of mud lower down.
 Meols Parade runs along the seafront, and has plenty of space for roadside parking.
 Toilets ♿ are located at the eastern end of Meols Parade (junction with Bennett's Lane).
 The rail stations Hoylake, Manor Road and Meols are all about ½ mile away from the coast.

 Advertisement"The Beaches of Wales" is a comprehensive guide to every beach and cove around the entire coast of Wales.
 Listing almost 500 beaches, this is an essential guide for visitors, watersports enthusiasts, walkers and anglers.
-For more information or to order: (currently with 20% off the recommended price of £17.99), please click below - See Inside Order Now
+For more information or to order, please click below - See Inside Order Now

 (The map may show the nearest postal address as the destination)